Transform Pushword in a FlatFile CMS.

 Non-.md files (.txt, .csv, etc.) do NOT influence page auto-detection.
 Only .md files are considered.

-var/ when sync startspw:flat:sync is already running (PID file exists and process is alive), the command exits immediatelyfinally block after sync completesredirection.csv is loaded and imported before pages.md files are parsed (YAML frontmatter + body)parentPage, translations, extendedPage are resolved after all pages exist.md file AND no matching redirection.csv row are deletedindex.csv / iDraft.csv are regenerated to reflect DB stateImportant behaviors:
+var/ when sync startspw:flat:sync is already running (PID file exists and process is alive), the command exits immediatelyfinally block after sync completesredirection.csv is loaded and imported before pages.md files are parsed (YAML frontmatter + body)parentPage, translations, extendedPage are resolved after all pages exist.md file AND no matching redirection.csv row are deletedindex.csv / index.draft.csv are regenerated to reflect DB stateImportant behaviors:

-index.csv is read-only during import — editing it has no effect; .md files are the source of truth*.md~) are ignored during import--force, ALL host pages are deleted before importing (fresh start)publishedAt: draft in frontmatter maps to null (unpublished).md file with YAML frontmatterredirection.csv (their .md files are deleted)index.csv, drafts in iDraft.csvmtime is synced to page.updatedAt to prevent false freshness detection on next auto runfileName for an existing ID, the file is renamed in storagefileNameHistory is updated{content_dir}/media/ are copied to storage then importedmedia/index.csv is regenerated to reflect DB statepreRemove listener.prepareFileRenames()..~lock.*, ~$*) — always skipped, never imported.fileNameHistory is updated.
-No new entity created.id,fileName,alt,tags,width,height,ratio,fileNameHistory,alt_en,alt_fr
+index.csv is read-only during import — editing it has no effect; .md files are the source of truth*.md~) are ignored during import--force (without --page), ALL host pages are deleted before importing (fresh start); combined with --page, only the targeted pages are re-imported without resetting otherspublishedAt: draft in frontmatter maps to null (unpublished).md file with YAML frontmatterredirection.csv (their .md files are deleted)index.csv, drafts in index.draft.csvmtime is synced to page.updatedAt to prevent false freshness detection on next auto runredirectFrom)Inspired by Jekyll's redirect_from, a page can declare the old paths that should redirect to it, right next to its content — instead of standalone records in redirection.csv:

 1,image.jpg,Base alt,photo,800,600,1.33,old-image.jpg,English alt,French alt